 - 3 things you can do to stop or delay kidney failure.

-Dr. Campbell will also be joined by actual patients who will share what the wished they’d known earlier so that they could have slowed or stopped their chronic kidney disease.
+Dr. Campbell was joined by actual patients who will share what the wished they’d known earlier so that they could have slowed or stopped their chronic kidney disease.

 Dr. Kirk Campbell is Professor of Medicine, Vice Chair for Diversity, Equity and Inclusion and Director of the Nephrology Fellowship Program at the Icahn School of Medicine at Mount Sinai.
 He is board certified in Nephrology.
 Dr. Campbell is a graduate of the University of Connecticut School of Medicine and completed residency training in Internal Medicine at Yale-New Haven Hospital followed by a clinical and research fellowship in Nephrology at Mount Sinai.
 In addition to treating patients with kidney disease, Dr. Campbell leads an NIH-funded research program focused on developing new therapeutic interventions for protein uric diseases.